 If the court divides a pension or retirement account, the court will issue a special order called a Qualified Domestic Relations Order, or QDRO.
 The QDRO orders and authorizes the plan administrator to disburse the funds to someone other than the named beneficiary, such as the other spouse.
 The QDRO must explain to the plan administrator precisely how to divide the funds, who receives each portion, and how to distribute each portion.

 Experienced Salt Lake City Family Law Representation Dedicated To Protecting Your Rights And Best Interests

 At the Law Office of David Pedrazas, PLLC, hidden assets attorney David Pedrazas provides the experienced representation you need to ensure that all aspects of dividing a retirement or investment account are done properly so that you receive your fair share of any accounts.
 With more than 20 years of experience and having helped clients through more than 1,000 divorce and family law cases, David Pedrazas understands what is important to his clients.
 He knows how important these financial issues can be, and he will work to ensure you are treated fairly.
 Turn to the Law Office of David Pedrazas in Salt Lake City Utah, for the skill and experience you need.
-To schedule a free initial consultation, call 801-263-7078 or contact us online.
+To schedule a Legal Case Review, call 801-263-7078 or contact us online.